-The Rosemarkie Caves Project is a partnership between people living locally and the North of Scotland Archaeological Society (NOSAS), assisted and advised by professional archaeologists.
-The group members want to investigate the archaeology of the caves to ascertain who used them, and when.
+The Rosemarkie Caves Project is a volunteer-led project, assisted and advised by professional archaeologists.
+The group members are investigating the archaeology of the caves to ascertain who used them, and when.

-If you want to help, or find out more information about the project please use the feedback form.
+We welcome volunteers of all ages and abilities.
+To find out more information about the project please use the feedback form or contact us.